PhilAndrew/JumpMicro/README.md

 ## How to create a new MicroService

-Creation of a new MicroService is done by copying the code of another existing JumpMicro MicroService.
+Creation of a new MicroService is done by copying the code of another existing MicroService.
 In the normal case this would be the copying of a MicroService which acts as a template for a new MicroService, an example is a ScalaJS oriented MicroService whos job is to produce Javascript from ScalaJS code for a particular application.
 Also it is easier to copy existing code which is close to what you want rather than developing new code.

 ## FAQ: Why opinionated?

 I have opinions so I prefer to do things in a particular way.
 If you wish to diverge to a different way, you are welcome to do that and I am open to ideas and influence on how to do things, please contribute ideas and code.

+## FAQ: Why OSGi?

+Two reasons:

+* Can share resources between OSGi bundles (modules) in the same process leading to a more efficient runtime for running multiple modules on the same machine.
+No need to have one process per MicroService.
+* OSGi module system works and is reliable as a module system.

+## FAQ: What about Java Modules?

+[Java modules](https://en.wikipedia.org/wiki/Java_Module_System) deferred to a Java 9 release in 2017 looks like a new and good idea but OSGi works and is boring and works.

 ## FAQ: Why Neo4J vs other databases?